 Advisors, the Soldiers who serve in the SFABs, are highly trained, and among the top tactical leaders in the Army.
 Their work strengthens our allies and partners capacities and capabilities while supporting America's security objectives and the combatant commanders' warfighting needs.

-Soldiers must submit their completed SFAB Volunteer Questionnaire.pdf [PDF - 3.9 MB], DD 2808, dd2807-1.pdf [PDF - 256 KB] (RANGER Physical) and Eligibility Questionnaire via e-mail to the Security Force Assistance Brigade (SFAB) Recruiting Team at: firstname.lastname@example.org
+Soldiers must submit their completed SFAB Volunteer Questionnaire V2 FEB 2024_Final (1).pdf [PDF - 5.1 MB], DD FORM 2807-1 - Report of Medical History.pdf [PDF - 256 KB] AND DD FORM 2808 - Report of Medical Examination.pdf [PDF - 72.4 KB](RANGER Physical) via e-mail to the Security Force Assistance Brigade (SFAB) Recruiting Team at: email@example.com

 Upon receipt of your volunteer packet, HRC will verify that you meet the minimum selection criteria and conduct a background check.
 This process may take up to two weeks, depending on the volume of volunteer packets received.